CoataocCreate/ASIX/README.md

 #### polygon

-this function draw on points like for traingle we need 3 points this function points not flipped like pygame.draw.polygon have unside down points its auto correct them like
+this function draw on points like for traingle we need 3 points this function points not flipped like pygame.draw.polygon have reversed points its auto correct them like
 ```
 points = [(100, 100), (200, 100), (150, 200)]
 core.polygon(color, points)
 ```
-Draws a Triangle
+Draws a Triangle and you can put as many points as want

 #### globe